 Depending on your case’s severity, your orthodontist might coordinate treatment with another specialist, such as an oral and maxillofacial surgeon, and request additional advanced imaging like magnetic resonance imaging (MRI) or computer tomography (CT).

-Causes and Symptoms Indicating You Require TMJ-TMD Treatment
+What Causes and Symptoms Indicating You Require TMJ-TMD Treatment and How TMJ Pain Relief?

 Even if there are no clear relationships between one single thing and TMD development, we can tell you what happens in your body when you have TMD. the temporomandibular joint, those cartilage discs we mentioned before, combines hinge and sliding motions.